-8.2.1.2 ISL29023DataLightIRGetRaw
+9.2.1.2 ISL29023DataLightIRGetRaw

-pui16IR is a pointer to the value into which the raw IR data is stored.
+psInst is a pointer to the ISL29023 instance data. pui16IR is a pointer to the value into which the raw IR data is stored.

 This function returns the raw measurement data from the most recent data read.
 The data is not manipulated in any way by the driver.